 Yes.
 These two terms are sometimes used interchangeably.
 However, more often than not, there will be additional fees associated with international transactions.
 When you see the words “foreign transaction fees” on your bank statement, this will likely include all fees associated with a foreign transaction, including the cross-border fee.

 Are Cross Border Fees the same as Currency Exchange Fees?

-No. Exchange fees are much different than cross border fees.
-Exchange fees and rates are based on the value of the actual currency as compared to that of other countries, while cross border fees are associated with the transaction itself.
-We will discuss more about this a little later in this article.
+No. Exchange fees are much different than cross-border fees.
+Exchange fees and rates are based on the value of the actual currency as compared to that of other countries, while cross-border fees are associated with the transaction itself.
+We will discuss more this a little later in this article.

 How Much is the Cross Border Fee?

 Cross-border fees will vary depending on the countries involved in the transaction and the cardmember association being used.
 When we say “cardmember association”, we mean Visa, MasterCard, Discover, etc. Most cardmember associations charge similar percentage rates for international transactions, which range from 0.6% – 1.4%.
 However, there are a few criteria that affect these rates.